 The City of Moreno Valley is required by law to have a detailed Citizen Participation Plan which contains the City's policies and procedures for public involvement in the Consolidated Plan process and the use of Federal grant funds.
-The Moreno Valley Citizen Participation Plan was developed as required under 24CFR Part 91 and Part 8.
+The Moreno Valley Citizen Participation Plan was developed as required under 24 CFR Part 91 and Part 8.
 HUD regulations require that cities consult with public and private community-based non-profit organizations to obtain input on the housing and non-housing needs of low and moderate income and homeless members of the community.
 During the Action Plan process, the City took an aggressive approach to ensure and encourage citizen participation.
 The City went beyond the measures outlined in its Citizen Participation Plan to encourage participation.
 Outreach efforts were made toward the forming of this Action Plan.
-The City hosted two (2) public meetings and three (3) public hearings for a total of five (5) meetings compared to the three (3) hosted in a standard year.
+The City hosted one (1) public meeting and three (3) public hearings for a total of four (4) meetings as required by the City's 2022-23 Citizen Participation Plan.
 The City invited residents, non-profit organizations and surrounding jurisdictions to solicit input on community needs.
-Because the grants are now being administered out of the Finance Department, a public meeting with the Finance Subcommittee was held on October 27, 2020 to discuss the Action Plan schedule.
-The first public hearing took place on November 17, 2020 and residents were given the opportunity to provide comments regarding priority needs in the community.
-The proposed 2021-22 Action Plan was made available for a 30day public examination and comment period from April 1, 2021 through May 4, 2021.
+The first public hearing took place on December 7, 2021 and residents were given the opportunity to provide comments regarding priority needs in the community.
+The proposed 2022-23 Action Plan was made available for a 30-day public examination and comment period from March 31, 2022 through May 3, 2022.
 The Action Plan was available in its entirety on the City's website at www.moval.org.
-The second public hearing took place on April 20, 2021 where grant funding recommendations made by the Finance Subcommittee were reviewed.
-Due to the COVID-19 outbreak and social distancing requirements, residents were given the opportunity to provide comments the funding recommendations via telecommunications software provide by the City.
-A final public hearing took place on May 4, 2021 after the close of the public review period.
-The final public hearing allowed the public an opportunity to comment telephonically on the proposed Action Plan before adoption by the City Council.
+The second public hearing took place on April 19, 2022 where grant funding recommendations made by the Finance Subcommittee were reviewed.
+A final public hearing took place on May 3, 2022 after the close of the public review period.
+The final public hearing allowed the public an opportunity to comment on the proposed Action Plan before adoption by the City Council.
 The information compiled from the meetings was used in determining the needs in the community and the development of strategies.